nathanscrivener/Terms-and-Conditions/index.md

 2.3.7  The Contractor warrants:

-    a)  That all materials supplied by it shall be new (unless otherwise specified in the RFP), fit for their intended purpose, and free from defects; and
+- That all materials supplied by it shall be new (unless otherwise specified in the RFP), fit for their intended purpose, and free from defects; and
-    b)  That its workmanship shall be free from defects.
+- That its workmanship shall be free from defects.

 These warranties are in addition to any other warranties implied by law or specified in the RFP.

 2.3.8  By submitting its Quote, the Contractor is deemed to have:

-    a)  Inspected the Site areas relevant to the Works;
+- Inspected the Site areas relevant to the Works;
-    b)  Satisfied itself as to the conditions affecting the Works (so far as is reasonably ascertainable)
+- Satisfied itself as to the conditions affecting the Works (so far as is reasonably ascertainable)
-    c)  Satisfied itself as to the nature and extent of the Works, materials, access, and coordination required;
+- Satisfied itself as to the nature and extent of the Works, materials, access, and coordination required;
-    d)  Reviewed the RFP and all associated documents;
+- Reviewed the RFP and all associated documents; and
-    e)  Allowed in its Contract Price for all risks, contingencies, and obligations under the Agreement.
+- Allowed in its Contract Price for all risks, contingencies, and obligations under the Agreement.

 2.3.9   The Contractor shall coordinate its Works with the Principal and Other Contractors as directed by the Principal.
 This includes attending Site meetings as reasonably required and strictly adhering to the Principal's Programme and Site management directions.